nicol-ograve/tactical-board-flutter/README.md

 ## Sample

-Simpla demo of what can actually be done with the app
+Simple demo of what can actually be done with the app

 https://youtu.be/lQbdnDCHGH8